-Charleston Historic Sites: 10 Musts for Photography, Tours
+Charleston Historic Sites: 10 Musts for Photography and Tours

-Steeped in culture and rich Southern character, the top Charleston historic sites honor their heritage while welcoming guests to learn and explore.
+Steeped in culture and rich Southern character, the top Charleston historic sites honor heritage while welcoming guests to learn and explore.
 The city houses dozens of historical attractions, however many don’t have time to see them all in one trip.
-To help narrow the selection, we rounded up the to places to visit, take memorable photos and tour.
-Check out a sample of our favorite places:
+To help narrow the selection, here are the top places to visit, take memorable photos and tour.

 10 Charleston Historic Sites for Photos and Tours

 Measuring 12 acres, this park once included merchant homes and storerooms dating from the Colonial period.
 Today, the park welcomes visitors to enjoy nearly 200 trees, 750-plus azaleas, and thousands of boxwoods and annual and perennial flowers.

 The waterfront park offers families a place to relax, admire nearby sites and people-watch.
 Riley Riverfront Park also houses the famous Pineapple Fountain, one of the most photographed sites in Charleston.
 Those looking for a quick walk also enjoy the half-mile hiking trail, which has bricked and paved surfaces and a pier.

 Listed on the National Register of Historic Places, Middleton Place houses America’s oldest landscaped gardens.
 Guests will find 65 acres packed full of tress, shrubs, blooming flowers and history.
 Admission ranges in price and includes full access to the grounds, live history, and seasonal activities.